digitalajf/Quadtree/extras/README.md

 # ProximityTester ver 3.81 (formerly known as "Tester")

-(Note: This is not needed for normal use).
 A windowed application to thoroughly test the functionality of Quadtree.java, Quadnode.java and AABB.java.
-ProximityTester.java will create a number of AABBs with random values and continuously move them around the screen while updating the Quadtree and refreshing the screen.
+(Note: ProximityTester is not needed for normal use but rather offers a visual representation of what can be done with Quadtree).
+ProximityTester will create a number of AABBs with random values and continuously move them around the screen while updating the Quadtree and refreshing the screen.
 The simulator will allow you to:

 - add/remove AABBs
 - grow/shrink AABBs